AdamAddem/Look-Once-More-PL/README.md

 ### Compiling
 Currently the only dependencies are LLVM and either clang or gcc.
 The CMakeLists.txt specifies version LLVM 20.1.8, although if you can't find that specific version, try removing the version number.
-The linking process is currently bodged together by calling provoking either clang or gcc to create the executable.
+The linking process is currently bodged together by calling either clang or gcc to create the executable.

 ### Running
 The executable can be ran with the following arguments: